 19 Facts About Chin and Facial Liposuction

 Then there’s neck aging.
-Over time, the skin quality in the neck and facial region decreases and becomes more wrinkled due to sun and environmental exposure.
-The skin becomes lax, and there is often more fat accumulation under the chin, which leads to a change in the definition of the chin and face.
+Over time, the skin quality in the neck and facial region decreases, and becomes more wrinkled due to sun and environmental exposure.
+The skin becomes lax, and there is often more fat accumulation under the chin which leads to a change in the definition of the chin and face.
 All of these factors can draw your face down and make you look older than you actually are.

-The following facts will help you decide whether or not chin and facial liposuction are right for you.
+The following facts will help you decide whether or not chin and facial liposuction are right for you:

 One of the advantages of the procedure is that it produces a sharper angle to the neck and jawline, without removing any of the skin.
 Subsequently, the skin retracts to create a more defined profile.

-2. Liposuction is the most popular cosmetic surgical procedure.
+2. Liposuction is popular

 “If the patient is younger, it’s usually a stubborn fat deposit under their chin versus a chin that is too far back, creating the illusion that their nose is larger than it actually is,” he says.

 “When I do chin liposuction in isolation, it is typically performed on a much younger patient with a very isolated problem.
 Usually these people are in their 20s or 30s,” says Dr Azzi.
 “This is mainly due to the fact that in the 20s and 30s people won’t need a face or neck lift as their skin is young and has the ability to retract naturally.
-Whereas, when patients are any older than that, they usually need a procedure geared toward polishing the look and keeping everything very natural looking,” adds Dr. Azzi.
+Whereas, when patients are any older than that, they usually need a procedure geared toward polishing the look and keeping everything very natural looking,” adds Azzi.

-7. Chin liposuction produces effective long term results.
+7. Chin liposuction gives long term results

 Though the newly FDA-approved Kybella treatment seems to be the new rage for removing chin fat, many plastic surgeons still prefer liposuction.

-“There are a lot of new technologies and injections that people use to improve the chin and neck, but I have found them to be less effective and less controlled in terms of long term outcomes,” says Dr. Azzi.
+“There are a lot of new technologies and injections that people use to improve the chin and neck, but I have found them to be less effective and less controlled in terms of long term outcomes,” says Azzi.

-8. You only need one liposuction procedure to achieve your goals.
+8. You only need one liposuction procedure

-10. Neck and chin liposuction is a minimally invasive procedure.
+10. It’s a minimally invasive procedure

 Liposuction typically uses tumescent local anesthesia (TLA).
 On the day of your procedure, a TLA solution is prepared by surgical staff, which usually contains a 1-2% Lidocaine concentration, combined with saline as a vehicle.
-A very small 1-3 mm cannula (blunt tipped tube) is inserted into the area via a very small incision.
-This cannula is then used to suck the fat out.
+This method of anesthesia makes fat removal safe, results in very little blood loss, and reduces pain after the procedure.

 11. There are minimal side effects

-12. The fat removed during chin or facial liposuction can be redistributed.
+12. The fat removed can be redistributed

-“I love addressing the Triad of Aging – gravity, volume loss, and texture – using the fat removed to add volume in strategic places on the face,” says Dr. Azzi.
+“I love addressing the Triad of Aging – gravity, volume loss, and texture – using the fat removed to add volume in strategic places on the face,” says Azzi.
 “Often times, I can get the equivalent of several syringes of filler from liposuction, and the beauty is that much of it lasts forever after being injected.”

 When this procedure is performed by an expert facial plastic surgeon, you should have no signs that anything was done after just a few days.
 Some patients may experience a small amount of bruising, but typically this can easily be covered with makeup.

-“I have done this in my office many times and had patients go back to work afterwards,” says Dr. Azzi.
-“I have also done it in combination with an in-office face and neck lift where the patient remains awake, and have had people back in circulation within 5 days without anyone noticing a single incision,” he adds.
+“I have done this in my office many times and had patients go back to work afterwards,” says Azzi.
+“I have also done it in combination with an in-office face and neck lift where the patient remains awake, and have had people back in circulation within five days without anyone noticing a single incision,” he adds.

-14. The results of liposuction are permanent.
+14. The results of liposuction are permanent

 Whether you have a small fat deposit under the chin or a receding chin with excessively loose skin, liposuction is a great choice for treatment.